-It is always a good idea to choose good quality paint applicators, not to mention using the correct applicator for the specific project being done.
-This will produce more satisfactory results and a better-looking job.
+It is always a good idea to choose good quality paint applicators, not to mention use the correct painting applicator for the specific project being done.
+This will produce a better looking end result.

-Brushes - Here is a list of the common brushes and their use:
+Here is a list of common brushes and their uses:

 Good quality paintbrushes are a wise investment.
 When finished painting, never allow the brush to dry out.
 Soak the brush in the recommended solvent, and then wash in warm soapy water or mild detergent.
-Finally, rinse in cold water, comb natural bristle brushes straight with a brush comb, and then hang from the handle to dry.
+Finally, rinse in cold water, comb natural-bristle brushes straight with a brush comb, and hang from the handle to dry.
 Brushes should be stored hanging.

 - Synthetic roller covers are suitable for latex paints.

-** It is always best to prime ceilings before painting.
+Note: It is always best to prime ceilings before painting.
 Ceiling paints are typically flat and porous.
-Rising heat adds to this porosity making ceilings very dry and likely to absorb paint quickly.
+Rising heat adds to this porosity, making ceilings very dry and likely to absorb paint quickly.
 A primer will seal the surface and allow for better coverage and uniformity of the ceiling paint.

 Before you begin, remove or cover the hinge, knob and latch with masking tape.
 If some paint does get on the hardware, wipe it away immediately with a soft, damp cloth.